Lane closings set for Bella Vista Bypass work

-Weather permitting, crews will close various lanes at the I-49/U.S. 71/Bella Vista Bypass interchange to enable painting, hanging overhead sign structures, and working on asphalt pavement.
-Alternating lane closings will impact roads connected with the interchange, including U.S. 71/Walton Boulevard, the Bella Vista Bypass, and I-49 ramps during overnight hours Wednesday through Sept.
+Weather permitting, crews will close various lanes at the I-49/U.S. 71/Bella Vista Bypass interchange to enable painting, hanging overhead sign structures and working on asphalt pavement.
+Alternating lane closings will affect roads connected with the interchange, including U.S. 71/Walton Boulevard, the Bella Vista Bypass, and I-49 ramps during overnight hours today through Sept.
 25.

 • Sunday nights: 6 p.m. to 6 a.m.